 Prior to entering private practice, Ms. Pinto served as Deputy General Counsel, Principal Deputy General Counsel and Acting General Counsel of the United States Department of Health and Human Services (HHS).
-In these positions, she was legal advisor to the Secretary of HHS and supervised an office of more than 400 attorneys responsible for providing legal advice to the entire Department, including the Centers for Medicare & Medicaid Services (CMS), Food and Drug Administration, National Institutes of Health, Centers for Disease Control and Prevention, and Office for Civil Rights.
-In particular, Ms. Pinto advised HHS officials regarding legal issues involving CMS, including Medicare reimbursement methodologies and coverage determinations, Medicare Part D, the durable medical equipment competitive bidding program, and state Medicaid waivers.
+In these positions, she was legal advisor to the Secretary of HHS and supervised an office of more than 500 attorneys responsible for providing legal advice to the entire Department, including the Centers for Medicare & Medicaid Services (CMS), Food and Drug Administration, National Institutes of Health, Centers for Disease Control and Prevention, and Office for Civil Rights.
+In particular, Ms. Pinto advised HHS officials regarding legal issues involving CMS, including Medicare reimbursement methodologies and coverage determinations, Medicare Part D, and the durable medical equipment competitive bidding program.
 She provided legal review of CMS regulations and supervised the conduct of litigation involving the agency.
 Ms. Pinto also counseled HHS officials on government ethics matters, appropriations law, employment issues, torts matters, grants law, government contracts, information law such as the Freedom of Information Act and Privacy Act, and human services law relating to the programs of the Administration for Children and Families.
 Ms. Pinto also advised senior HHS officials regarding Congressional oversight and investigations of HHS programs.

 Prior to her service at HHS, Ms. Pinto practiced constitutional and administrative law as a Trial Attorney in the Civil Division of the United States Department of Justice, where she was twice awarded the Attorney General’s Award for Distinguished Service.